 Kraken has gone through three funding rounds and raised $6.5 million in capital from 13 investors, including Money Partners Group, Blockchain Capital and Digital Currency Group.
 The company has also completed five acquisitions, including crypto market visualization platform Cryptowatch, Bitcoin exchange Coinsetter and Dutch exchange Clevercoin.

 Following the bankruptcy of Mt.
-Gox, the trustees of the receivership picked Kraken as the platform through which claimants could apply to receive lost funds.
+Gox, the trustees of the receivership picked Kraken as the platform through which claimants could apply to revive lost funds.

 - Bitcoin (XBT)